sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 * Locate the section `Public SSH Key`, and click on the blue edit icon.
 Paste the content of your **public** ssh key (id_rsa.pub) file.
 * Close the window.
 There is no *Save* button, but your public key is automatically stored in your profile.

-> **NOTE:**
->
-> Adding an SSH key to you profile is a one-time task.
+Adding an SSH key to you profile is a one-time task.
 It is possible to use multiple keys for different VMs but there is no need to repeat this procedure for the rest of the tutorial.

 ### <a name="2.-My-first-VM"></a> 2.
 My first VM